-Missouri firefighters are a brave and elite group of individuals who put their lives on the line every single day in order to save the lives of others.
+Missouri firefighters are a brave and elite group of individuals who put their lives on the line every day to save the lives of others.

-This is an occupation where each man and woman selflessly put themselves in dangerous situations with potentially tragic consequences.
+This is an occupation in which each man and woman selflessly puts themselves in dangerous situations with potentially tragic consequences.
 A firefighter who has been injured in the line of duty deserves to be compensated for the financial losses that result.
-If you are having difficulty collecting your compensation claim, a Missouri workers comp attorney at our law office would be honored to help.
+If you have difficulty collecting your compensation claim, a Missouri workers’ compensation attorney at our law office would be honored to help.

 Occupational Hazards Facing Firefighters in Missouri